armin-reichert/pacman/README.md

 For simulating the ghost behavior from the original Pac-Man game, no graph based path finding is needed but the *headFor* behavior can be used all over the place.
-To also give an example how graph based path finding can be used, the *flee* behavior has been implemented differently from the original game: a fleeing ghost choses a safe corner by checking the path to each maze corner and selecting the path with the largest distance to Pac-Man's current position.
+To also give an example how graph based path finding can be used, the *frightened* behavior has been implemented differently from the original game: a frightened ghost choses a safe corner by checking the path to each maze corner and selecting the path with the largest distance to Pac-Man's current position.
 The distance of a path from Pac-Man's position is defined as the minimum distance of any tile on the path from Pac-Man's position.